The Importance of Disease Prevention and Health Wellness

 | Increased productivity | Those who feel their best are more likely to be productive at work and school. |

-| Reduced risk of chronic diseases | Living smart can help delay or reduce the risk of long-term issues like heart disease, stroke, and diabetes. |
+| Reduced risk of chronic diseases | Living smart can push back or lower chances of long-term concerns such as heart disease, stroke, and diabetes, making it easier to enjoy more active and fulfilling years ahead. |

 | Longer life expectancy | People who stay on top of things often live longer.
 Here’s what I do to keep myself feeling good and strong: |